Michael McFadyen's Scuba Diving - Bare Island Isolated Reefs

 ISOLATED REEF THREE

-NOTE: I thought there was a third reef but on rediving here a number of times in January 2006 in good visibility and in February 2006 with my scooter I can state that it does not exist.
+NOTE: I thought at one time that there was a third reef but on rediving here a number of times in January 2006 in good visibility and in February 2006 with my scooter I can state that it does not exist.
 Perhaps there were some rocks that I previously saw that are now covered with sand.

 This is a great dive site.
 Visibility is varied, it can be as good as 20 metres but can be as bad as 2 metres.
 You should be able to spend 30 to 35 minutes on the reef, meaning a dive of about 45 to 60 minutes, depending on where you start and finish the dive.